Headaches are a very common problem and can affect people of all ages, at any time with pain ranging from mildly irritating to wholly debilitating.

 However, it’s not always that simple.

-There are multiple (known and speculated) causes and triggers of headaches, some of them being things like a common cold, stress, tension, lack of sleep, poor posture and dehydration.
+There are multiple (known and speculated) causes and triggers of headaches, some of them being things like a common cold, stress, tension, poor posture, dehydration and lack of sleep.

 Headaches can also be triggered by some processed foods, smells and – surprise, surprise – looking at your phone or computer screen for extended periods of time.

 While the go-to remedy for many of us is an aspirin or paracetamol (which mostly just kill the pain, rather than treat the root cause), there are actually many natural remedies that may reduce or even remove the need to put pharmaceuticals into our bodies unnecessarily.